 As soon as I got to my senses I had the doctor check out my feet.
 They were bad.
 Especially a blister on the big toe was big, bloody and painful.
 8 blisters, 3 bloody nails (one of which had been kicked further into the toe) and generally swollen sensitive feet.

 Dinner was short, sparse and chaotic.
 I don't know what went wrong but for some reason, there wasn't enough food for us at the place where we were going to eat and after running 70km runners need food.
 Michelle the female staff member #1 reacted quickly and brought us some of the most delicious takeaway food I have ever seen.

 That night I sat in the dark and prepared my gear for the next day.
 It had become so late so I gave up on washing my stuff.
 I would run in some of the spare gear instead.

-My setup had from day one been 1.5liter drinking water in my back pack and a 750ml bottle on my front for cooling down the head and other parts on the body.
+My setup had from day one been 1.5liter drinking water in my backpack and a 750ml bottle on my front for cooling down the head and other parts of the body.

 Checkpoint 2 came and runner upon runner passed me.
 10km later came checkpoint 3 and from there on it was to the finish.

-My fellow runner from Saudi Arabia ran / walked with me until I left him about 1 km from the finishing line.
-The heat was immense but the sight of finish line and the sound of the people around it was even greater.
+My fellow runner from Saudi Arabia ran/walked with me until I left him about 1 km from the finishing line.
+The heat was immense but the sight of the finish line and the sound of the people around it was even greater.
 Just a few meters before the finish line I looked at our photographer counted to 3 and jumped.
 This was something we had done all week and there are more picture of me flying than running from this race :)

 |Photographer: James Goldsmith|